UTS-TOPS-Math-Competition/UTS-TOPS-Math-Competition.github.io/awards.md

 title: Awards
 ---

-## Award Categories
+## Categories
-There will be **2** categories for awards: Top Contestants, and Sweepstakes.
-Top Contestants will be a strictly individual award, while Sweepstakes will reflect the overall performance of the entire team.
-Note that both categories will be separated between the Junior and Senior divisions, although both divisions will share an award ceremony.
+There will be 4 award categories: Junior Individuals, Junior Teams, Senior Individuals, and Senior Teams.
+The individual awards are solely based on an individual's performance on the Numerical and Geometry Rounds, while the team awards reflect the overall performance of the entire team.

 ## Prizes
-For each of the aforementioned categories (Junior Top Contestants, Senior Top Contestants, Junior Sweepstakes, Senior Sweepstakes), the following prizes will be awarded:
+For each of the categories listed above, the following prizes will be awarded:

 **100** dollars for the **first** place individual/team in the category.